WBLC Course Description & Session Info

 Derivatives: Their Role in Corporate Finance

-Derivatives played a significant role in the collapse of Enron Corporation in 2001 and, more recently, the near-failure of AIG and the financial crisis of 2007–2008.
-The course examines the principal derivatives available in today’s markets — options, forward and futures contracts, swaps, mortgage-backed securities, CDOs and CLOs — and how they can be used to hedge or speculate on risk.
+Derivatives played a significant role in the collapse of Enron Corporation in 2001 and, more recently, the failure of Lehman Brothers and the financial crisis of 2007–2008.
+This part of the course examines the principal derivatives available in today’s markets — options, forward and futures contracts, swaps, mortgage-backed securities, CDOs and CLOs — and how they can be used to hedge or speculate on risk.
+Emphasis is placed on developing an intuitive understanding of how derivatives work.
 The course addresses how a corporation can assess the business and financial risks it faces and decide whether it should hedge those risks using derivatives.
+It also examines how embedded derivatives such as options affect the value of acquisitions, joint ventures and other transactions.

 Doing Business Globally: International Finance

 Corporations and individuals doing business across national borders confront a number of challenges not encountered in domestic markets.
-This part of the course examines critical issues, risks and opportunities which arise when a corporation conducts business in international markets.
-Topics include managing foreign exchange risk, valuing businesses and transactions when they cross borders, raising capital in international markets and implementing strategies to mitigate political risk.
+Large corporations like Royal Dutch Shell, Siemens, and IBM generate more than half of their revenues outside their home countries.
+Smaller companies rely on international markets for substantial portions of their business and virtually all companies confront competition from abroad.
+This part of the course examines major sources of risk and opportunity for businesses operating in international markets, focusing on how corporations can maximize value in a global context.
+Topics include managing foreign exchange risk, raising capital in international markets, valuing businesses and transactions when they cross borders and developing strategies to mitigate political risk.

-The course’s overall objective is to provide attorneys with insights which will enhance their ability to add value when they participate in business decisions and transactions in today’s markets.
+The course’s overall objective is to provide attorneys with insights that will enhance their ability to make value-added contributions when they participate in business decisions and transactions in today’s markets.

 Private Equity in Emerging Markets